Focus on sales, not margins, drives Infosys turnaround

 "We saw clients telling us that they're suddenly seeing Infosys much more active, you know, much more calls, much more executive visibility," said Sudin Apte, CEO of Offshore Insights, an outsourcing advisory firm.

-For about two years, Infosys, a bellwether of India's $108 billion IT services sector, had been losing market share to more aggressive rivals such as industry leader Tata Consultancy Services Ltd (TCS) (TCS.NS) and No. 4 HCL Technologies Ltd (HCLT.NS).
+For about two years, Infosys, a bellwether of India's $108 billion IT services sector, had been losing market share to more aggressive rivals such as industry leader Tata Consultancy Services Ltd (TCS) and No. 4 HCL Technologies Ltd .

 The rough patch was caused in part by the challenge of implementing its "Infosys 3.0" push for revenue through the development of its own software platforms, to differentiate its services from those of its competitors, amid sluggish demand from clients in its core western markets.